AndyYuen/simple-argo-example/README.md

 ### 3.1.4 Deploying the Helm Chart With Argo CD
 You need to log in to the Argo CD UI.
 The UI can be invoked as follows:

-From the OpenShift Console's Administrator->Networking->Routes tab, select project 'openshift-gitops' and click on the Location's arrow-in-a-square symbol of 'openshift-gitops-server':
+From the OpenShift Console's Administrator->Networking->Routes tab, select project 'openshift-gitops' and click on the Location's arrow-in-a-box symbol of 'openshift-gitops-server':
 ![Argo CD UI Route](images/openshift-gitops-server-route.jpg "Argo CD UI Route")

 And the Argo CD UI will come up: